s5k6/semaphore/web/index.markdown

         gm convert -resize x600 "$f" "small-$f";
     done;

-However, only one ‘gm’-process is running at any time.
+However, only one `gm`-process is running at any time.
 On a multicore machine with sufficient memory, it might be fine to run a couple of them concurrently.
 But putting them all in the background simultaneously will lead to a high load and probably consume all memory.
 So maybe just running four of them would be great.

-To this end, simply prefix the ‘gm’ command with a call of ‘sem’.
+To this end, simply prefix the `gm` command with a call of `sem`.
 The whole loop then reads

     find ~/pics -iregex '.*\.jpe?g' | while read f; do sem foo -i4 -f -x -- gm convert -resize x600 "$f" "small-$f";
     done;

-By semaphore magic, you will have exactly four instances of ‘gm’ running for most of the time — exceptions being when there are less than four images left to convert, and the small lapse of time when one ‘gm’ process has just ended and the next one has not yet been launched.
+By semaphore magic, you will have exactly four instances of `gm` running for most of the time — exceptions being when there are less than four images left to convert, and the small lapse of time when one `gm` process has just ended and the next one has not yet been launched.

 Enjoy!